BrijanV/Drones/Custom Flight Controller/README.md

-## Application-Tuned FPV Flight Controller with Custom Hardware and Bare-Metal Firmware
+## Application Tuned FPV Flight Controller with Custom Hardware and Bare-Metal Firmware

 - Built a custom embedded firmware for STM32 microcontroller to achieve complete control over drone behavior and real-time data handling.